All Episodes

 We're too far divided.

-We just have to figure out a way forward because we're all So you're you're saying a way forward, but remain the United States of America.
+So you're saying a way forward, but remain the United States of America.

 However, you're talking about decentralizing power out of Washington.

-Is this something you accomplish through the convention of states?
+Is this something you accomplish through the Convention of States?

-Like look, I'm I'm not disagreeing with you.
+Look, I'm not disagreeing with you.

 I'm not going to be the peacemaker here because I don't have the answer.

-Um but I don't know where the middle ground is.
+But I don't know where the middle ground is.

 How do you reconcile those that are unwilling to enforce the laws of our land and have border security, those that want open borders and those that want the law upheld, which prevents people from entering the country illegally?

-Um how do you c how do you reconcile those that believe in a strong national defense and those that always want to gut defense spending?
+How do you reconcile those that believe in a strong national defense and those that always want to gut defense spending?

-Um these are not small differences here.
+These are not small differences here.

 These are massive issues for people.

-They are, and and you've you've outlined them perfectly, and that's why I'm proposing this national divorce, because we can't reconcile those issues.
+And that's why I'm proposing this national divorce, because we can't reconcile those issues.

-We've been trying to reconcile those issues and we can't.
+We've been trying to reconcile those issues, and we can't.

 We cannot come together on the issues.

-So in states where they want to abolish the police, then in a in a national divorce scenario, tragically they could do that, and and we wouldn't have any say in it whatsoever.
+So in states where they want to abolish the police, then in a national divorce scenario, tragically, they could do that.

-But in red states where we want to empower law enforcement, we want to fund them, we want to equip them, we want to pay them more money, and we really want to clamp down on crime.
+But in red states where we want to empower law enforcement, we want to fund them.

-Um we could do that in red states and they they have no right to come and protest it and tell us not to do it.
+And they have no right to come and protest it and tell us not to do it.

-Um that's that's what we need to happen in this country.
+That's what we need to happen in this country.

 And then the American people, you can pick and choose what state works for you.

-If you want to live in lawlessness, if you want to live in a state where um the the teachers can help your child transition without you knowing about it, then that's up to you to do that.
+If you want to live in lawlessness, if you want to live in a state where the teachers can help your child transition without you knowing about it, then that's up to you to do that.

 But we need to establish boundaries because the boundaries have been totally obliterated.